The forms taken by modesty vary from one culture to another.

 One day, she encountered a group of fully clothed people standing in the surf, apparently engaged in a baptism ceremony.
 To avoid offending them, she charitably turned around and went back home, foregoing her morning swim.
 I think she did the right thing, but I suspect evil motives of the baptists, to say no more.
 Australia has over 37,000 miles of coastline, about half again as long as the circumference of the Earth, only a small part of it clearly posted "clothing optional" areas.
 The probability that they accidentally chose one that any rational person would recognize as a controversial place for people known to be offended by nudity to hold a religious ceremony is vanishingly small.
 Whether they intended to or not, they were interfering with my friend's civil rights.
 Shame on them!

-Of course, I believe that that we should all respect the fact that other people have irrational fears and try reasonably not to frighten or provoke them, as an act of charity to the emotionally handicapped, if nothing else.
+Of course, I believe that we should all respect the fact that other people have irrational fears and try reasonably not to frighten or provoke them, as an act of charity to the emotionally handicapped, if nothing else.
 It seems logical to enact laws that impose appropriate fines reasonably to regulate public display of anything that is likely to terrify large numbers of them, whatever it might be.
 But too many societies have gone way too far!
 Savagely beating to death a woman minding her own business, such as Iranian Kurd Mahsa Amini, or Persian teenager Armita Geravand for not "covering their hair properly," as just two examples, is just plain WRONG, no matter who does it or from what motive.
 I think that it is a sign of respect for the works of our Creator for their Persian sisters to find ways safely to protest that will make the depraved, degenerate perverts grind their teeth in frustrated, helpless fury!
 Like this, for example!

 Our preacher was probably talking about modesty rather than scandal.
 Modesty is associated in Catholic teaching with the commandment against coveting one's neighbor's wife, which is based on Exodus 20:17.
 My dictionary defines "scandal" as "actions or events regarded as morally or legally wrong and causing general public outrage, the outrage or anger caused by such action or event, or rumor or malicious gossip about them."
 I wonder if our preacher actually felt that somebody's clothing was so morally or legally reprehensible that it actually caused public outrage or anger. ("Controversy," "discussion," "prurient interest" or "private lust," possibly.
 "Outrage" or "anger?"
 I don't think so!)
 I watch the news a lot, and I didn't hear about it.
 I am still confused about what the concept of "little ones" has to do with exclusively adult kinds of sins.